jarenunzen/cambodiaicg/Deforestation(ChangeDetection)_ArcGIS.md

 <img width="764" height="927" alt="image" src="https://github.com/user-attachments/assets/cc464ff7-47a4-464f-a531-273dca00d920" />

 # Step 9
 **Merge** each of the change detection into a single output file.
-Mkae sure to name this file in a logical manner.
+Make sure to name this file in a logical manner.

 # Step 10
-> * *(1) Think about where this newly combined change layer may be overestimating the amount of chagne to croplands throughout the study region.*
+> * *(1) Think about where this newly combined change layer may be overestimating the amount of change to croplands throughout the study region.*
 >
 > * *(2) Also consider where we may be able to control for overestimated (comission) in the change layer.*